EthanGilles/nvim/README.md

 ## Configuration

 Plugins and Configuration are setup in their own folders within the `lua` directory.
-Keymaps are found within `keymaps.lua`.
-Vim options are found in `options.lua`.
+Keymaps are found within `keymaps.lua` and Vim options are found in `options.lua`.
 Configuration for each plug-in can be found within it's lua file.
 Configuration details for each plugin can be found within [Plugin Information](#plugin-information).

 ![File Tree](https://github.com/EthanGilles/EthanGilles/blob/82d3ce5d94fecc32c9f303b11f29a2da00385ab9/nvim-pics/filetree.png)